Meet the CTS team!

 Jessica holds her Certificate in Clinical Competence from the American Speech-Language-Hearing Association, as well as her Speech-Language Pathology license in the state of Virginia.
 Jessica seeks out opportunities for continuing education in order to remain informed of the latest research and provide the best, evidence-based treatments for her clients.

-Katie Castell, SLP-A
+Katie Castell, M.S.
+CF-SLP

 Hope Hichak, C-SLPA

 Hope received her Associates of Applied Sciences from John Tyler Community College in 2010.
 She traveled the country with her husband while he was an active duty Marine.
 Then she spent several years staying at home with their three sons.
 She started a non-profit group, Quantico Area Babywearers, where she helped families learn to safely carry their children in baby carriers.
 Her love for children and their families continued through her work at her children’s elementary school PTA where she has spent the last 2 years serving as president.
 In 2020, Hope went back to work as a paraeducator for Spotsylvania County specifically working with the reading specialist to help students who need extra help with learning to read.
 While working at SCPS she discovered her love for speech and language.
 As such, Hope completed speech-language pathology assistant courses through Longwood University and went on to earn her speech-language pathology assistant certification through ASHA in 2023.
-In her free time, she enjoys reading, mountain biking with her family as well as running long distances.
+In her free time, she enjoys reading, walking her two dogs, and mountain biking with her family as well as running long distances.